 \section{Introduction}

-Active galactic nuclei (AGN\footnote{Used interchangeably in both singular and plural cases}), which rank among the most energetic phenomena in the Universe, play a pivotal role in shaping the evolutionary trajectories of galaxies throughout cosmic time.
+Active galactic nuclei (AGN\footnote{We use this term interchangeably to indicate both the singular and plural cases.}), which rank among the most energetic phenomena in the Universe, play a pivotal role in shaping the evolutionary trajectories of galaxies throughout cosmic time.
 Their activity is fundamentally driven by the accretion of matter onto supermassive black holes (SMBHs) from their surrounding environment \citep[e.g.,][]{Salpeter_1964,LB_1969,Pringle_1972,Shakura_1973,LB_1974,Kormendy_2013}.
 Situated at the centres of galaxies, AGN emit intense radiation across the entire electromagnetic spectrum, ranging from radio waves to $\gamma$-rays \citep[e.g.,][]{Elvis_1994,Urry_1995, Padovani_2017}.
-While this is particularly true for quasi-stellar objects (QSOs), it is important to note that the range of activity, emission, and interaction of AGN spans a broad spectrum, with different AGN exhibiting varying levels of energy outputs \citep[e.g.,][]{Peterson_1997,Pierce2010,Povic2012, Bettoni2015}.
+While this is particularly true for quasi-stellar objects (QSOs), it is important to note that the range of activity, emission, and interaction of AGN span a broad spectrum, with different AGN exhibiting varying levels of energy outputs \citep[e.g.,][]{Peterson_1997,Pierce2010,Povic2012, Bettoni2015}.